feelgd777/portfolio_projects/School cafeteria violations.md

 # Data Understanding

 NYC law requires a minimum of 2 inspections in a school building, each school year unannounced.
 Our data is on 7,662 violations, 2,125 of which are critical.
+Null values in ViolationDescription column indicate that no violation was found.
-Critical violations are more likely to contribute to food-borne illnesses are considered critical.
+The violations that are more likely to contribute to food-borne illnesses are considered critical.
 They are a substantial risk to the public’s health.
-Undersanding the sources of violations will aid in targeting problematic areas.
+Understanding the sources of violations will aid in targeting problematic areas.

 # Data Analysis